RichieHakim/basic_neural_processing_modules/README.md

     - `linear_regression.LinearRegression_sweep`
         - Performs linear regression with a variety of hyperparameters and methods (L1, L2, Logistic, optional GPU methods using cuml)
     - `misc.make_batches`
-        - Creates batches of data for training or loading
+        - Creates batches of data or any other iterable
     - `similarity.orthogonalize` and `similarity.pairwise_orthogonalization`
         - Orthogonalize a matrix relative to a set of vectors using a Gram-Schmidt related process